-13. Once the treasurer checks their email they will accept the invite and then be sent to log in.
-If the treasurer does not have a user name and password, please refer to the step-by-step instruction on creating a Kentucky.gov Single Sign On (SSO)
+- 12. Once that is done the Intent will send out an email to the treasurer inviting them to accept being treasure. - 13.
+Once the treasure checks their email they will accept the invite and then be sent to log in.
+If the treasurer does not have a user name and password please refer to the step-by-step instruction on creating a Kentucky.gov Single Sign On (SSO)

-14. Once logged in, the treasurer will review the information and sign the form at the bottom of the page by typing in your name and clicking the little square box and then on "Treasurer Sign Intent."
+14. Once logged in, the treasure will review the information and sign the form at the bottom of the page by typing in your name and clicking the little square box and then on Treasure Sign Intent.

-15. Once the treasurer has signed and submitted the intent, then it goes to KREF for approval.
-Once approved, the chairperson will receive an email that it has been approved.

-16. Once approved, the chairperson or treasurer can login and start the Committee's reports.
+- 15. Once the treasure has signed and submitted the intent, then it goes to KREF for approval.
+Once approved the chairperson will receive an email that it has been approved. - 16.
+Once approved, the chairperson or treasure can login and start the Committee's reports.